 How do you ensure the color quality of my photographs?

-Ensuring color quality of your photographs is a multi-step process.
+Ensuring the color quality of your photographs is a multi-step process.
 It starts in the camera with a custom white balance of the locations we are shooting at on your wedding day.
-In addition, we use Professional Canon 1d's, which offer outstanding tone, unlike the consumer DSLRs on the market used by some.
+In addition, we use Professional Canon 1d's, which offer the incredible tone, unlike the consumer DSLRs on the market used by some.
 Next, we use calibration software each time we are editing images.
 Ensuring that the screen is accurately representing the output for printing.
 We completed a color calibration test with our professional lab to ensure that our color calibration is correct.
-Finally, our lab uses Kodak Professional Endura paper.
-It is the most popular paper used by professional photographers because of its accurate color, realistic saturation and excellent neutral flesh reproduction.

 What style do you specialize in?